bmidi/newhaven.bike/cranksgiving_2023.md

 # Cranksgiving 2023

-Cranksgiving is a food drive on two wheels.
+Cranksgiving is a food drive for charity on two wheels.
 Part bike ride, part scavenger hunt.
-It's for charity.
 All you need is a bicycle, a lock and a bag!

 Cranksgiving New Haven will be taking place **November 12**.